Best probiotics in the UK reviewed - tried and tested 2025

 Now Probiotic-10 is a good value broad spectrum probiotic which also includes a prebiotic.

-Now Probiotic-10 includes ten strains of probiotics which are:
+Now Probiotic-10 includes ten strains of live cultures which are:

 Collectively, these strains provide 25 billion colony forming units per capsule.